Our story

 With a spire that dominates the city’s skyline, Christ Church Cathedral has been a focal point of Christian community in Waterford for nearly 1000 years.
 The current cathedral, constructed to replace the medieval ediface between 1773 and 1779, is reputed to be Ireland’s finest example of eighteenth-century ecclesiastical architecture.
 It is the cathedral for the Diocese of Waterford in the Church of Ireland (Anglican) United Dioceses of Cashel, Ferns and Ossory.

-Two years after a disastrous organ gallery fire in 1815, Thomas Elliot was commissioned to build a new organ for Christ Church Cathedral.
-Elliot was one of England’s foremost organ builders during the early decades of the nineteenth century, and built instruments for York Minster and the coronation of George IV at Westminster Abbey.
-The organ was added to by leading nineteenth-century Irish organ builder Telford in 1876, and taken down from its gallery and moved to the front left corner of the cathedral during renovations in 1891.
-After falling into disrepair, the organ was restored by Kenneth Jones and returned to a gallery in its original position in 2003.
-One of Ireland’s most important organs, the case is composed of solid mahogany with gold-plated façade pipes.
+Two years after the disastrous organ gallery fire in 1815, Thomas Elliot was commissioned to build a new organ.
+Elliot was one of England’s foremost organ builders during the early decades of the nineteenth century, and built instruments for York Minster and the corona on of George IV at Westminster Abbey.
+During the renovations of 1891, the organ was taken down from its gallery and moved to the front left corner of the cathedral.
+This compromised its appearance and sound and, in 2003, the organ was restored by Kenneth Jones and returned to a gallery in its original position.
+One of Ireland’s most important organs, the case is made of solid mahogany and façade pipes are gold-plated.
+The organ is used regularly for services and concerts.
+The console, where the organist plays, is situated between the organ’s two cases and a CCTV system enables the organist to view the choir and chancel below.